i5ting/bee_apiviewer/work/git/bee_api/README.md

 # Bee API  Viewer

-this is a gem for preview and edit markdown file use brower.most time we like use teminal and vim,so i write this gem.
+this is a gem for preview and edit api/josn file use brower.most time we like use teminal and vim,so i write this gem.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'mdpreview'
+    gem 'bee_api'

 And then execute: